 This question is both informative and makes you look good to the interviewer.

-It can give you a lot of insight on how highly a company values growing and developing their employees as well as if they actively promote from within.
+It can give you a lot of insight on how highly a company values growing and developing their employees.
+As well as if they actively promote from within.

 Question 3) Can you tell me what a general day in this position would look like?

 This question is especially important if this role is different than anything you have done before.
 It can also give you more information that could lead to you asking additional questions so you can also determine on your end if this position is a good place for you.
+And give you a better look at what your main responsibilities would be in the position not just the ones listed on the job description.

 It also shows the interviewer that you are genuinely interested in hearing about the position and the day to day life.